t54-labs/t54-labs-docs/docs/SDK & API References/api-schema-endpoints.md

 X-API-Secret: your_api_secret
 ```

-API keys can be generated from the tLedger Portal.
+API keys can be generated from the tLedger Portal (Coming Soon).

 # System Hierarchy: Project vs Agent Profile vs Account

-To help developers understand how TLedger structures financial operations, here's a brief overview of the hierarchy:
+To help developers understand how tLedger structures financial operations, here's a brief overview of the hierarchy:

 ## Project